Dikkekip/dikkekip.github.io/_posts/2024-09-21-HowtoSecureAdminAccess-Part2.md

 > **Note**: Due to the script's length, please refer to the script at the provided link.
 {: .prompt-info }
 <!-- markdownlint-restore --> Due to the script's length, please refer to the script at the provided link.
+For full details and to get the script, you can download it here: [Create-Users.ps1](https://raw.githubusercontent.com/Dikkekip/dikkekip.github.io/main/scripts/2024-07-29-SecuringAdminAccess/Create-Users.ps1){:target="_blank"}

 ```powershell
 # Function to generate a random string for Break Glass accounts